MichaelAquilina/atom-copy-tools/README.md

 Currently these two commands are supported:
 * Copy relative path of current file into clipboard
-* Copy relative path _and_ current line number into clipboard
+* Copy relative path _and_ current line number into clipboard (e.g. lib/copy-tools.js)

 I have found these two commands very useful when using tools like gdb/pdb/pytest to specify points where you need to break or specific files you wish to run.